Julia B Barnett

 Recent Updates

-February 2024: Successfully defedned my computer science qualifying exam! 🥳
+February 2024: Successfully defended my computer science qualifying exam! 🥳

 January 2024: Released a pre-print for new work: Exploring Musical Roots: Applying Audio Embeddings to Empower Influence Attribution for a Generative Music Model